mrisher/smtp-sts/spec.md

     will be validated according to the "web PKI" mechanism.
   * tlsa: Indicating that the TLS certificate presented by the recipient MX will match a (presumed to exist) DANE TLSA record.
-* e: Max lifetime of the policy (plain-text integer seconds).
+* max-age: Max lifetime of the policy (plain-text integer seconds).
 Well-behaved clients SHOULD cache a policy for up to this value from last policy fetch time.
 * rua: [@!RFC3986] URI(s) to which aggregate feedback MAY be sent